Please Dial 911 incase of Emergency.

 Step 5 – Discharge

-Part of our job is to keep you healthy long after you’ve left the ECC.
+Part of our job is to keep you healthy long after you’ve left the ER.
 All patients receive written home-care instructions to follow when discharged.
 The instructions describe how you can safely care for your wound or illness, directions for prescribed medications and recommendations for follow-up medical care.
 It is important to fully understand all instructions.
 If you have a question, let us know while you’re here.
 Be sure to follow up with your primary care physician as well.

 Team members participate in a host of training events and quality improvement opportunities every year in order to improve the level of emergency room care: